Is dark energy necessary for the sustainability of traversable wormholes?: Introduction

 Deng and Meng \cite{wang} constructed traversable WHs by assuming the presence of dark energy.
 In this work, they appealed to certain astrophysical observations to dismiss other WH solutions.
 They produced 6 models one of which was asymptotically flat while the other 5 was built from matter spatially distributed near the throat of the WH.
 Some researchers have found novel ways to obviate exotic matter \cite{kanti1, kanti2}.
 Blazquez-Salcedo {\it{et al}} \cite{blaz} generated a class of singularity-free traversable WHs in the Einstein-Dirac-Maxwell theory without resorting to exotic matter.
 They make use of two massive fermions that admit asymptotically flat WH solutions.
 A physically reasonable traversable WH model was developed by \cite{konoplya} without the mirror symmetry of \cite{blaz}.
 Another viable approach is to use the thin-shell formalism \cite{israel,darmois}.
 In this method Lobo \cite{lobo9} explains that suitable patches of a manifold could be pasted together such that the violation of the NEC occurs only on a thin shell.

 WHs exhibit different properties depending on the gravitational field theory being used.
 In some theories exotic matter is not required for WHs to exist.
 This has been shown by Pavlovic and Sossich \cite{pavlovic} and Harko et al. \cite{harko} in the case of $f(R)$ theory.
 De Benedictis and Horvat \cite{benedictis} demonstrated the throat of a WH in the context of $f(R)$ gravity.
-Sharif and Zahra \cite{sharif} investigated the role of pressure anisotropy in the formation of WHs in the presence of an equation of state while Eiroa and Aguirre \cite{eiroa} studied thin-shell Lorentzian WHs in $f(R)$ theory.
+Sharif and Zahra \cite{sharif} investigated the role of pressure anisotropy in the formation of WHs in the presence of an while Eiroa and Aguirre \cite{eiroa} studied thin-shell Lorentzian WHs in $f(R)$ theory.
 Traversable WHs in $f(R)$ gravity were considered by Mazharimousavi and Halilsoy \cite{mazhar}.
 Godani and Samanta \cite{godani} examined the role of various redshift functions on on WH structure and generated some new solutions.\\

 The outline of this article is as follows.
 In Sec. \ref{sec2}, we begin by briefly reviewing the field equations of $f(R,T)$ theory.
 In Sec. \ref{sec3}, we have written the corresponding field equations for spherically symmetric and static spacetimes in $f(R,T)$ gravity.
 In the same section we present an EoS that reduces to a traceless energy momentum tensor.
-The structure equation for standard energy conditions is presented in \ref{sec4}.
-We will then construct analytic wormhole solutions for different kinds of redshift and shape functions in \ref{sec5}.
-We end with a conclusion in Sec. \ref{sec6}.
+The structure equation for standard energy conditions is presented in Sec. \ref{sec4}.
+We will then construct analytic WH solutions for different kinds of redshift and shape functions in Sec. \ref{sec5}.
+In Sec. \ref{sec6} we have investigated the deflection angle of a light ray passing close to the wormhole.
+We end with a conclusion in Sec. \ref{sec7}.